10 exploradores aventureros que cambiaron el mundo con sus expediciones

 May French Sheldon - 10 exploradores aventureros que cambiaron al mundo con sus expediciones

-With the aim of demonstrating that women could also be explorers, May French Sheldon managed to organize an expedition to Kilimanjaro, in which, with her imperturbable and decisive, but sensitive personality, she earned the affection and respect of her companions and the trust of the tribes he met.
-It is known, with reason, as the “White Queen of Kilimanjaro”.
+With the aim of proving that women could also be explorers, May French Sheldon managed to organize an expedition to Kilimanjaro, where, with her imperturbable and resolute, but sensitive personality, she won the affection and respect of her companions and the trust of the tribes she met.
+She is known, with good reason, as the “White Queen of Kilimanjaro”.

 Born in 1847, in Pennsylvania.
-His mother was dedicated to the study of medicine and his father owned numerous plantations.
-In 1891 she decided to leave everything to go to discover Mombasa followed by a team of 150 people who decided to accompany her.
+Her mother was a medical student and her father owned numerous plantations.
+In 1891 she decided to leave everything behind to discover Mombasa, followed by a team of 150 people who decided to accompany her.

-May's luggage, in addition to incorporating the essential material for an expedition of that magnitude, also included a series of luxury objects such as a zinc bathtub, sheets, porcelain cutlery and a large wardrobe, which could be interpreted as an intention of the woman by travel really comfortable, but really, it was part of a strategy that he would use when establishing contact with the tribes.
-She would rather act like a grateful hostess or foreigner than do it with violence.
-Thus, the crockery was used to offer a good banquet to the natives, and the rest of the objects became gifts of all kinds that he gave to the natives of the lands he visited.
+May's luggage, in addition to incorporating the essential material for an expedition of that magnitude, also included a series of luxury items such as a zinc bathtub, sheets, porcelain cutlery and a large wardrobe, which could be interpreted as an intention of the woman for travel It was really convenient, but in reality, it was part of a strategy that she would employ when establishing contact with the tribes.
+She preferred to act as a hostess or a grateful foreigner, rather than doing it with violence.
+Thus, the tableware was used to offer a good banquet to the natives, and the rest of the objects became gifts of all kinds that she gave to the natives of the lands she visited.

-After many nights of camping and contact with the peoples of the region, the White Queen found the region of the Masais north of Kilimanjaro.
-In 1982, he published a memoir called "From sultan to sultan" where he recounted in detail his experiences, emotions and the beauty of the African landscape.
+After many nights of camping and contact with the peoples of the region, the White Queen found herself north of Kilimanjaro, in the region of the Masai.
+In 1982, she published a book of memoirs called “From Sultan to Sultan” where she recounted in detail her experiences, emotions and the beauty of the African landscape.

-When she returned, May was made a Fellow of the Royal Geographical Society of Great Britain and various anthropological associations.
+When she returned, May was made a member of the Royal Geographical Society of Great Britain and of several anthropological associations.
 Once again, from the warmth of her home, she could breathe easy, because after so many adventures she had shown the world that, with will and tenacity, women were more than capable of doing the same as men.

 MARY KINGSLEY